homeymusic/mami.codi.R/man/thoughts/Gabor.md

 space-time diagram.

 The conventional language is a blocker for me.
-When time is frozen and we measure the wavelength in the cochlea that is a purely spatial observation.
+When time is frozen and we measure the wavelength in the cochlea that is a purely period observation.
 But the convention is to label that a frequency measured in Hz, which is 1/s.
 But time is frozen.
 There are no seconds?
 What gives?

-It should be a spatial length measured in meters.
+It should be a period length measured in meters.
 Can we abandon the label of time-frequency domain and replace it with space-time domain?

 But this can be a problem too: